-Laneway housing has been the answer to increasing density at an affordable price for property rich cities like Vancouver and Toronto.
-It is an attractive way to profit from land by either subdividing and selling off property or renting it for rental income without compromising the primary residence.
+Laneway housing has been the answer to increasing density at an affordable price for property-rich cities like Vancouver and Toronto.
+It is an attractive way to profit from land by either subdividing and selling off the property or renting it for rental income without compromising the primary residence.

 In other cases, it has been a great way for parents to help their kids enter the property market with co-ownership of a laneway house on the existing property.
 Think of it as a way to keep your kids close to home without sharing a roof.

 #5.
 The Sharing Economy:

 From cars to homes, sharing between individuals via a technology platform is on the rise.
 For homeowners, Airbnb.com is designed to help monetize their extra space, be it a room or a whole house.